Lake Pontchartrain: Conservation and restoration

 Oil drilling and other exploitation stresses the lake's ecosystems.
 Marshes, for example, are turning to open water, and cypress swamps are being killed by saltwater intrusion.
 However, brown pelicans and bald eagles, once scarce, were a common sight along the shores as of 2004.
 A team of experts assembled by The Nature Conservancy assessed the situation in 2004 and identified seven target habitat types in particular need of conservation management: bottomland hardwood forest, cypress swamp, relict ridge woodland, fresh/intermediate marsh, brackish/salt marsh, lake open water, and littoral submersed aquatic vegetation.
 The bottomland hardwood forest and cypress swamp are suffering from a lack of freshwater input and sediment deposition owing to the levees upstream from the lake.
 In addition, bottomland hardwoods are being invaded by exotic species such as Chinese tallow, while freshwater marshes are being invaded by exotic species such as elephant's-ear.
 The team identified four key animal species which could indicate the degree to which the system declines or improves.
 These were the rangia clam (representing lake bottom habitat), gulf sturgeon and paddlefish (representing fish communities), and the alligator snapping turtle (one of the largest freshwater turtles in the world, but in decline owing to over-harvesting).

 The future of the lake depends, in part, on restoring annual spring floods to the wetlands of the lake basin and controlling urban sprawl on the north shore.
 Selected species, like the paddlefish and alligator snapping turtle, would benefit from reduced harvesting.
 The lake could change considerably without such conservation planning.
 As of 2007, a few examples of future change included more cypress swamps converting to anthropogenic marsh or open water, Chinese tallow displacing native forests, and, with a warming climate, mangrove trees replacing brackish marsh.
 Hence, the ecosystems of the lake now, and in the future, depend very much upon some basic decisions about human activities in the vicinity of the lake, and, even more so, human activity upstream along the Mississippi River.

-As of 2006, the population in the region was over 1.5 million.
+The Lake Pontchartrain Basin includes the Greater New Orleans area, which had a population of about 1.5 million people..

 There have been many problems with the conservation management of forests and wetlands.
 As of 1995, the United States Geological Survey was monitoring the environmental effects of shoreline erosion, loss of wetlands, pollution from urban areas and agriculture, saltwater intrusion from artificial waterways, dredging, basin subsidence and faulting, storms and sea level rise, and freshwater diversion from the Mississippi and other rivers.
 With proper management of this lake and its wetlands, there is potential to increase the productivity of wetlands, and to maintain biological diversity to support an ecotourism industry that will diversify the economy.